-For manufacturers that view Salesforce narrowly as just “sales” I want to highlight the various areas where manufactures use the power of Salesforce to get closer to their customers, run their business more efficiently, and get more productivity from their employees.
+For manufacturers that view Salesforce narrowly as just “sales,” I want to highlight the various areas where manufacturers use the power of Salesforce to get closer to their customers, run their business more efficiently, and get more productivity from their employees.

 1. Application Consolidation & Modernization